What is Acquisition Finance?

 Although using your own funds is a very effective debt free way to complete the purchase, it is uncommon for an individual to acquire a business using their funds alone for the purchase.
-Instead most buyers use their personal funds in combination with business loans and/or with seller financing.
-The large personal funds of an individual or company can work as leverage to them allowing them to purchase larger companies.
+Instead most buyers use their personal funds in combination with business loans or with seller financing.
+The large personal funds of an individual or company can work as leverage to them allowing them to purchase larger, more established dental practices.

 - Government loan

-Another option to source acquisition finance is to get a loan or grant that is certified from the UK government, available to many businesses and industries.
-These loans are often referred to as start up loans with the intent to help businesses grow.
+Another option to source acquisition finance is to get a loan or grant that is certified from the UK government, available dental practices as well as many other businesses and industries.
+These loans are often referred to as start up loans with the intent to help your dental businesses grow.
 Unlike a business loan, this loan is an unsecured personal loan.
 They are government backed loans and charge a fixed rate of 6% per year.
 The term to repay the loan can range over a period of 1 to 5 years.
 The advantage of this type of loan is that there are no application fees and no early repayment fees either.